All Products

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.

-2. On the Clusters page, find the one you want to manage and click its name.
-In the navigation pane on the left, click Add-ons.
+2. On the Clusters page, find the cluster you want and click its name.
+In the left navigation pane, click Add-ons.

 3. On the Add-ons page, on the Security tab, find the kritis-validation-hook component and click Install.